Emadmasroor/E21-F25/Resources.md

   * [Guide to using the Circuit Playground Express](CPX_guide.html)
   * [Official CircuitPython documentation](https://docs.circuitpython.org/en/latest/README.html) --- use this page to look up the full documentation for functions.
   * [Download Mu](https://codewith.mu/), the simple IDE for Python and CircuitPython
-  * [Download CircuitPython for the Circuit Playground Express](https://circuitpython.org/board/circuitplayground_express/) --- this provides the library `adafruit_circuitplayground`, which contains high-level wrappers for most CPX functionality.
+  * [Download CircuitPython for the Circuit Playground Bluefruit](https://circuitpython.org/board/circuitplayground_bluefruit/) --- this provides the library `adafruit_circuitplayground`, which contains high-level wrappers for most Circuit Playground functionality.
   * [Product page for the Circuit Playground Bluefruit](https://www.adafruit.com/product/4333)
   * [Official Guide for the Circuit Playground Bluefruit](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/overview)